 Installing the Profile Builder Pro Plugin

-Find the zip file for the plugin, which you can download from your account page.
+Find the zip files for the main plugin and the Pro extension, which you can download from your account page, and install them both.
 Once you’ve done that, activate the plugin and you’ll see a new Profile Builder menu in your WordPress admin area.

 Creating a Page for Your Custom Frontend Login Form